Glass Cabin Dance Card

 Glass Cabin

-I’m excited to say that Pulley Press, whose mission is to highlight rural writers, has contracted Tina and me to write a book of poems about living in our glass cabin.
-The book is in its final stages and will be released on March 26.
-You can now pre-order Glass Cabin.
+I’m excited to say that Pulley Press contracted Tina and me to write a book of poems about living in our glass cabin.
+The book has just been published, and you can now order Glass Cabin.

 *